Yes, you can get pregnant with endometriosis.

 Obviously, painful and heavy periods will stop bothering you for around nine months.

-Yes, there are various treatments available to improve fertility if you have endometriosis.
+Yes, various treatments are available to improve fertility if you have endometriosis.

 Your surgeon may assess your chances of conceiving using the endometriosis fertility index (EFI) following surgery.
 The EFI looks at aspects such as your age, severity of your condition and history of pregnancy.

-There’s every chance you’re like the vast majority of women who can have a baby without any problems at all.
+There’s every chance you’re like the vast majority of people who can have a baby without any problems.

 1Fadhlaoui A, Bouquet de la Jolinière J, Feki A. Endometriosis and infertility: how and when to treat?.
 Front Surg.
 2014;1:24.
 Published 2014 Jul 2. doi:10.3389/fsurg.2014.00024